michaelmendoza/mssfp/projects.md

 ## Things to try
 -SuperResolution with syntenic data
--Planet with synethic data -> train
+-Planet with synthetic data -> train
--Sythetnic phase cycles with synethic data
+-Synthetic phase cycles with synthetic data